teelaunch/teelaunch-api/Readme.md

 **5.** Update reward status to "ready"

 > You will receive an email confirmation for approval within 24 hours.
-It will also contain an attachment of the product proof (e.g. JPG/PDF).
+It will also contain an attachment of the product proof (e.g. JPG/PDF) and an invoice for payment with Stripe or Balanced ACH.

 Request: